bergus/F/Stream.doku.md

-Invarianten auf dem Graphen
+Invariants and Contracts
 ---------------------------

-* Kreisfreiheit.
-Kreise können mit einem Prioritätssprung verwirklicht werden, derjenige Knoten hat die Verantwortung für die Semantik
+* The priority graph is acyclic.
 * priority/subordinacy are used to describe a partial ordering, so that the nodes can be topologically sorted
+* dispatcher.start SHOULD only be invoked asynchronically, i.e. in a dedicated event loop cycle
+* dispatcher.start MUST NOT be invoked during a dispatch phase
-* A listener MUST NOT be executed when there is a waiting listener with smaller priority value
+* A listener MUST NOT be executed when there is a waiting continuation with smaller priority value
-* The priority of a (yielded) continuation MUST not be changed
+* The priority of a (yielded, therefore waiting) continuation MUST not be changed
 * A continuation MUST NOT yield a continuation with lower priority than itself
+* `addListener(l)` does increase or create the `l.priority` property
+* `addListener(l)` does not invoke l.setPriority()
+* `l.setPriority(p)` MUST set the `l.priority` property to `p`
+* a Stream function fn(fire, priority) SHOULD return a handler function that can receive "go" and "stop" messages
+* when such a handler receives a "go" message, it MUST call the priority() setter but does not need to propagate the returned continuation
+* when such a handler receives a "go" message in a ValueStream, it MUST call fire() with the current value but does not need to propagate the returned continuation
+* fire() MUST return `undefined` when invoked before or during "go" message or after a "stop" message
+* priority() MUST return `undefined` when invoked before or during "go" message or after a "stop" message

 Interfaces and Constructors
 ---------------------------